 "You sure man?
 Odd's said to go to the bar."

 "He also said to tell his sister and I ain't telling Pickles her old man's just got locked up for murdering a mob boss over the phone.
 Unless you wanna call her?"

 "No way man not me."

 "It's kinda on the way anyway just jump on it."
-Pops got on the phone calling another friend from the neighborhood Vic Mancuso.
+Lucky got on the phone calling another friend from the neighborhood Vic Mancuso.
 Well not really a friend, in fact Vic was kind of a cocky asshole but he was the only lawyer any of them knew and he did all the legal work for the Fiorelli's most recently Anthony Sr.'s will.
 The phone barely even rang.

 "Where is he at?"

 "No Lucky it's your mother," Lucky thought-Again with the mother shit? "yeah it's Vic.
 Where's he at?"